Mapping "Brain Terrain" Regions on Mars using Deep Learning: Observations and Training Data

-In order to automate the detection of landforms on the Martian surface we need a computer vision algorithm capable of learning the ideal features for detection.
-The advantage of a neural network is that it can be trained to identify subtle features inherent in a large data set.
-This learning capability is accomplished by allowing the weights and biases to vary in such a way as to minimize the difference (i.e. the cross entropy) between the output of the neural network and the expected or desired value from the training data.
-Our training data is separated into two classes; a generic `background` class that represents most types of land and a `brain coral` class for our terrain of interest.
-The training data is split in a 3:1 ratio for background to brain coral in order to provide a diverse range of background samples as needed to eliminate false positives from similar-looking terrain to brain coral (e.g. aeolian ridges or deflationary terrain).
-When we started this study, we only had two hand-labeled examples of brain coral and used active learning to build a more robust set of training data.
-Active learning requires iterating over our evaluations to eliminate false positives by adding to our training data for the background class along with adding true positives to the brain coral class.
+When we started this study, we only had two hand-labeled examples of brain terrain and used active learning to build a more robust set of training data.
+The initial two hand-labeled examples of brain terrain came from the images published in \citealt{Dobrea2007}.
+We used those labeled regions to train an initial classifier to identify similar structures in other HiRISE images.
+We then manually vetted the classifier's detections, adding any false positives to the background training set and any missed detections of true brain terrain to the positive training set.
+This active learning process of training, manually vetting, and adding to the training sets was iterated on to steadily improve the classifier's performance.
+Each new image added to our brain terrain training data was masked manually to avoid biasing based on outputs from a preliminary algorithm.
 The full list of images used to generate training samples is listed in Table \ref{tab:training}.

-It is important to train on a diverse population of background images since it needs to generalize to the $\sim$50,000 images in the HiRISE archive.
+It is important to train on a diverse population of background images since it needs to generalize to the $\sim$60,000 images in the HiRISE archive snapshot that we looked at for this study.
 We trained multiple networks for our study and used the one with the best results.
 We found shrinking the input window size usually degrades performance below 128 pixels, therefore all of the classifier networks we tested have bigger window sizes (either 128, 256, or 512 pixels; see Table \ref{tab:comparison}).
 The networks are trained on data between $\sim$25-50 cm/px and supports the conclusion of other papers stating due to the convolutions and pooling operations the network is partially scale invariant (\citealt{Xu2014}; \citealt{Xu2019}; \citealt{Wimmer2023}).
-Obviously, if the brain coral feature is larger than the window size this conclusion breaks down and the network needs a larger input window.
+Obviously, if the brain terrain feature is larger than the window size this conclusion breaks down and the network needs a larger input window.
 We generate training tiles using the map-projected satellite images and ignore portions of the image containing the black border.
-A subset of our brain coral training samples can be seen in Figure \ref{fig:training_mosaic}.
+A subset of our brain terrain training samples can be seen in Figure \ref{fig:training_mosaic}.